Florida Milestone Inspection Law: All That You Need To Know About The New Changes

 Since the report includes detailed suggestions on structural repairs, you can follow them to carry out the necessary fixes.

 #5.
 What are your post-inspection responsibilities?

-The new milestone structural inspections law continues the previous penal provisions of not complying with the report’s recommendations.
-That means the local building officials can even penalize you if you don’t carry out timely structural restorations as suggested by the structural engineer inspection report.
+The new Florida milestone inspection law continues the previous penal provisions of not complying with the report’s recommendations.
+That means the local building officials can even penalize you if you don’t carry out timely structural restorations as suggested by the Florida milestone inspection report.